 Once your students know just how much they need for the party, they can organize a shopping list.
-Give them a budget and get them to work!
+Give them a budget, and get them to work!

-Catalogs from local supermarkets are a great resource when it comes to students finding supplies for the party.
+Sales flyers from local supermarkets are a great resource when it comes to students finding supplies for the party.
 Photocopy the pages and blank out the discount prices to give them an extra challenge for comparing prices and figuring out discounts.

 For younger students, it’s a great idea to scaffold this activity by creating a ‘catalog’ of items that you’ve taken from real catalogs from local supermarkets.

-Many supermarkets also offer a catalog of their complete products online – this is a great opportunity for your students to combine their IT skills with planning and budgeting.
+Many supermarkets also offer a catalog of their complete products online.
+This is a great opportunity for your students to combine their IT skills with planning and budgeting.

-When it comes to party day, you’ll be able to enjoy yourselves and feel satisfied that your end of year party has been put to good use in the classroom.
+When it comes to party day, you’ll be able to enjoy yourselves and feel satisfied that your end-of-year party has been put to good use in the classroom.